mihaaairu/yummy_slack/README.md

 > For this reason, your browser will warn you that a secure connection cannot be established.
 Make an exception for the current web-page in your browser and continue logging in (anyway this web-page is hosted locally).

 > 🎉 ___Congratulations!___ 🎉
 > You have successfully logged into the app (if all worked as expected ofc).
-The hardest part is over.
+The hardest part, is over.
 Your user-authorisation data will be stored in `AppData/cache/user.cache` on the program closing.

 ## Basic usage